bbauska/W3Cx-3of5/README.md

 First of all, you need to find a way to debug your code and see errors.
 If your work does not produce any results, you must know why!

 For that you will use <b>the dev. tools of your browser</b>.
-Press <i>F12</i> in Windows or <i>cmd-alt-i</i> in Mac to open the dev. tools, then go to the console tab: **this is where errors will be displayed**, or messages of your own (use the console.log(string) JavaScript function in the JavaScript code embedded in your html page).
+Press <i>F12</i> in Windows or <i>cmd-alt-i</i> in Mac to open the dev. tools, then go to the console tab: this is where errors will be displayed, or messages of your own (use the console.log(string) JavaScript function in the JavaScript code embedded in your html page).
 In the console, you will be able to type any JavaScript command.

 Let's look at <a href="https://jsbin.com/visariz/1/edit?html,output">this example on JS Bin</a>: